 Using our extensive financial knowledge into the complex matters of alimony and spousal support, we'll help you determine which of the factors apply in your situation and discuss with you both how they may impact the amount and/or duration of alimony in your New Jersey divorce.

 We'll discuss which of the four types of alimony in NJ (listed below) may be appropriate in your case.
 And explore the feasibility of using some combination of alimony types in conjunction with child support and equitable distribution, as all three topics are inter-connected.

 We’ll actively guide you through our comprehensive budgeting process to reflect your marital as well as projected post-marital expenses.
-So we can take a close look together at what each of you earn, spend and will need to move forward.
+So we can take a close look together at the income each of you earn, spend and will need to move forward.

 We’ll then help you negotiate an alimony result you both find fair and will best enable both of you to meet your financial obligations after you're divorced.

 And since we offer all-inclusive, flat-fee mediation services, we have no vested interest in prolonging the conflict because we don’t bill you hourly like a lawyer would.

 Equitable Mediation enables you to get a fair NJ spousal support outcome.